Skip links

 Luckily, in English, we have the translation of “know someone” vs “know of someone”.
 Well in this sense, Conocer always means to know the person.

 So those are the two most common ways to use Conocer – for people and places.
-Now let’s dig a little deeper to practice some of the hard stuff, and expand your Spanish vocabulary!
+Now let’s dig a little deeper and practice some of the hard stuff!

 Now we’re going to look at the verbs Saber and Conocer in more specific contexts, rather than from just a general conceptual understanding.